 The first recertification deadline is two years from the last day of the month that the CDFM certification is first awarded.
 For example, if certification was awarded during the month of October in 2023, then the recertification deadline will be October 31 of the next ODD-numbered year.
 If certification is awarded during the month of April in 2024, then the recertification deadline is April 30 of the next EVEN-numbered year.
 Certificants must recertify every 2 years to maintain active certification.

-CDFM certificants who later pass the Module 4 exam, earning the CDFM-A, continue with their original recertification deadline.
-There are no additional CPE requirements for CDFM-A certificants.
-The CPE requirements apply to all CDFM and CDFM-A certificants, regardless of employment status.
+CDFM certificants who later pass the Module 4 exam, earning the CDFM Specialty certification, continue with their original recertification deadline.
+There are no additional CPE requirements for CDFM Specialty certificants.
+The CPE requirements apply to all CDFM and CDFM Specialty certificants, regardless of employment status.
 To check your recertification deadline, log into your SDFM account, click on “My SDFM”, select “My Certifications”, and look at the “Paid Thru Date”.

 Certificants who need additional time to complete the recertification requirements can request a 90-day extension BEFORE the recertification deadline by writing to certification@sdfm.org.

 In honor of the CDFM’s 25th anniversary, we are currently holding a CDFM Reactivation Campaign!
-We invite all of you with an inactive CDFM or CDFM-A to come back into the fold!
+We invite all of you with an inactive CDFM or CDFM Specialty certification to come back into the fold!
 Simply send an email to certification@sdfm.org and request reactivation, then pay the regular recertification fee ($49 SDFM members / $89 non-members).

-Note: the regular reactivation process is to submit proof of 80 CPEs and pay the recertification fee plus a reinstatement fee to bring their CDFM/CDFM-A back to active status.
+Note: the regular reactivation process is to submit proof of 80 CPEs and pay the recertification fee plus a reinstatement fee to bring their CDFM/CDFM Specialty certification back to active status.

-CDFMs who have permanently retired from and are not working in the field of financial management can request Certified Retired status by writing to certification@sdfm.org.
+CDFMs who have permanently retired from and are not working in the field of financial management can request Certified Retired status by writing to SDFM (button below).
 Those who are Certified Retired are sent a digital badge but do not need to earn CPEs or pay a recertification fee.

 Certified Retired individuals who wish to reactivate their CDFM are required to earn at least 80 CPEs in the two years preceding the request for reinstatement and pay the normal recertification fee.
 See the Recertification Policy (above) for details.